gil/chosen/README.md

 ### Fork Changes

-I've forked this project to render Chosen dropdown on page body, allowing Chosen to be used inside areas with `overflow:hidden`.
+I've forked this project to render Chosen dropdown with fixed position, allowing Chosen to be used inside areas with `overflow:hidden`.
 This problem is very common, as you can see on [Issue #86](https://github.com/harvesthq/chosen/issues/86), but fixing it is not so easy.

 ### Fork ToDo